020 8946 8330

 allowing differentiation for the widely varying abilities and challenges within small groups of special needs learners.
 In Project Based lessons both teaching and learning is

-The curricula is presented as over arching projects from which teachers create activities.
+The curricula are presented as over arching projects from which teachers create activities.
 The projects integrate multiple subjects and each activity offers a range of opportunities for extended periods of engagement and enjoyment.
 The lessons are highly structured but flexible enough to allow child led enquiry.

 Relationship Based Curricula: Many of our students have experienced failure in previous academic settings and come to us with diminished self-esteems and fear of school.
 Learning is not seen as an enjoyable activity.
 Our first task in dealing with children who have failed academically and socially is to alleviate the anxiety associated with school and /or social interaction allowing him to voice his difficulties and areas of distress.
 The teacher acknowledges the child’s feelings in a supportive way, often demystifying the struggles he experiences and helps him to develop his own strategies to empower himself with the modifications needed to overcome challenges in learning and in life.
 The staff provide as many experience-based learning opportunities as possible.
 We feel lessons can be highly motivating if made real by connections to the child’s world outside school.